Drugs tested in Israel for coronavirus COVID-19 treatment

 Lopinavir and Ritonavir

-Lopinavir and Ritonavir are antiviral drugs prescribed in combination for the treatment of HIV (AIDS).
+Lopinavir and Ritonavir are a antiviral drugs prescribed in combination for the treatment of HIV (AIDS).
 They were considered as the treatment of coronavirus infection as a result of successful treatment registered in South Korea.

 Remdesivir is a drug that has recently been tested and has shown success in a seriously ill hospitalized patient.
 It is a well-known antiviral drug that has been developed in recent years to treat Ebola.
 In early February, several Chinese researchers published their first evidence of success in killing a new virus through infected cells in a laboratory after combined treatment with Remdesivir and Chloroquine.
 A few weeks later, this drug was already prescribed as a treatment for a patient in serious condition who was hospitalized in Poria Hospital, Israel.
 Subsequently, his respiratory function improved.

-These days, additional doses of the drug are delivered to Israel, for testing them on another patient who is in a serious condition at the Ichilov Hospital, and possibly on other patients in the future.
+These days, additional doses of the drug are delivered to Israel, for testing them on another patient who is in serious condition at the Ichilov Hospital, and possibly on other patients in the future.
 If it turns out that this drug is effective in treating coronavirus, it may be in the line of drugs that will significantly change the effect of the virus in the world.

 Chloroquine is a long-acting drug that has been used for the prevention and treatment of malaria and other inflammatory diseases for over seventy years.
 This drug has anti-inflammatory activity, and several studies in the past have found that it has the potential for large-scale antiviral therapy by altering the level of acidity in body fluids, which prevents virus infection of the cells.
 This activity of chloroquine may underlie the success recorded in China when using this drug to treat coronavirus disease and related pneumonia.
 This drug is relatively inexpensive and safe, and is used when active intervention is necessary in addition to supporting the body systems.